Yusuke196/CAIGen/README.md

 Visit the script URL to ensure that a GAS script file containing several `.gs` files is created.

-# How to cite
+# Cite

-Please consider citing our paper when you use CAIGen for your research.
+Please consider citing our paper when you use CAIGen.

 ```
 @misc{ide2024coam,